Interface Micro SD Card Module with Raspberry Pi Pico

 return self.sectors

-MicroPython Sketch: Read/Write on a File
+MicroPython Sketch: Read/Write to a File

 import machine